 When entering a SQL server instance name manually, ensure to follow SQL Server instance naming conventions.
 Additionally, if the SQL Server instance requires a specific port, it can be included after the instance name, separated by a comma.

 The Connect to SQL Server dropdown will always contain any instances of SQL that have been enumerated.

 Post server/instance selection, toggle Windows Authentication on or off.
 Turning off Windows authentication will enable the SQL User and SQL Password textboxes for entry.

-Pro Tip: Enable Start Insight in Maintenance Mode until you have configured all of the individual metric thresholds to prevent unnecessary Insight logging and email notifications.
+Enable “Start Insight in Maintenance Mode” initially, until the configuration of all individual metric thresholds have been set to prevent unnecessary Insight logging and email notifications from occurring.